Art of Keeping

 More Than Home Organizing

-I’m dedicated to helping people create functional, calming spaces that reflect their values, needs, and creativity.
-I specialize in supporting those facing chronic disorganization, neurodivergent individuals, and my queer community with thoughtful, sustainable solutions.
-My approach is grounded in empathy, body-liberation, and a deep respect for your own expertise, offering a judgment-free space to tackle clutter and stress at your own pace.
+I’m here to destigmatize disorganization and help people create functional, calming spaces that reflect their values and creativity.
+I specialize in supporting those facing chronic disorganization, neurodivergent individuals, and my LGBTQIA+ community with thoughtful, sustainable solutions.
+My approach is centered around empathy, bodily autonomy, and a deep respect for your own expertise, offering collaborative, no-pressure guidance to tackle clutter at your own pace.
 But not to worry—I’ll keep an eye on time and gently guide sessions to stay on track, ensuring we make the most of each one.
-I love what I do because I get to help people reimagine their time, space, and energy—empowering them to thrive in environments that truly support their well-being.
+I love what I do because I get to help people reimagine their time, space, and energy—so their environments truly support their well-being.
+The Art of Keeping is the practice of keeping your home, time, and self well, and I'm right there with you.

 Services Offered